Tinted Windows: Tips for Safety, Convenience and Care

 Installing window tints can give your car a brand-new look, but it can also lower visibility.
 Remember to prioritize safety when deciding how much to tint your windows and enjoy a stylish addition to your ride.

+Check out all the vision and safety parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on tinted windows, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.